Unnatural Selection (Star Trek: The Next Generation): Plot

-Dr. Pulaski continues to research the cause of the syndrome at the station.
-She learns that the children have been genetically engineered with highly aggressive immune systems that fight pathogens by genetically altering them – not just in the children's bodies but in their environment as well.
-Recalling the Lantree officer with Thelusian flu, Dr. Pulaski postulates that the children's immune systems' reaction to the virus has created airborne antibodies that are attacking everything else, altering the DNA of normal humanoids to cause them to age rapidly and die.
-With this information, the crew of the Enterprise determine that the transporters can remove the antibodies and re-code an infected individual's DNA to normal but only with a previous bio-pattern of that individual and they do not have one for Dr. Pulaski due to her avoidance of transporter technology.
-The crew finds samples of Pulaski's hair in her quarters and using it as a template is able to restore her to full health.
-The Enterprise uses the same procedure to restore the station's staff, noting that the children will never be able to live with other humans and then returns to the contaminated Lantree to destroy the ill-fated vessel.
+Dr. Pulaski continues to investigate the cause of the syndrome at the station.
+She learns that the children have been genetically engineered with highly aggressive immune systems that fight pathogens by genetically altering them – not just inside the children's bodies, but also in the environment outside of their bodies.
+Recalling the Lantree officer with Thelusian flu, Dr. Pulaski postulates that the children's immune systems' reaction to the virus has created airborne antibodies that are attacking all living things, and this manifests as altering the DNA of normal humanoids to cause them to age rapidly and die.

+With this information, the crew of the Enterprise determine that the transporters may be able to remove the antibodies and re-code an infected individual's DNA to normal - but only with a previous bio-pattern of that individual, which at first they do not have for Dr. Pulaski due to her avoidance of transporter technology.
+The crew solves this by finding samples of Pulaski's hair in her quarters and using that DNA as a template to restore her to full health.
+The Enterprise then uses the same procedure to restore the station's staff, noting that the children will never be able to live with other humans, and then returns to the contaminated Lantree to destroy the ill-fated vessel.